vbenjs/vue-vben-admin/docs/src/en/guide/essentials/development.md

 ## Public Static Resources

-If you need to use public static resources in the project, such as images, static HTML, etc., and you want to directly import them in the development process through `src="/xxx.png"`.
+If you need to use public static resources in the project, such as images and static HTML, and want to import them directly during development through `src="/xxx.png"`.

-You need to put the resource in the corresponding project's `public/static` directory.
-The import path for the resource should be `src="/static/xxx.png"`.
+You need to put the resources in the `public/static` directory of the corresponding project.
+The import path for the resources should be `src="/static/xxx.png"`.

 ## DevTools